-If you would like to prepare for a professional career or graduate study in piano or organ, consider the piano and organ performance majors at Stetson University, where you'll be offered solid foundations in keyboard technique, music, performance.
+If you would like to prepare for a professional career or graduate study in piano or organ, consider the piano and organ performance majors at Stetson University, which offers solid foundations in keyboard technique, music and performance.

 The School of Music has 65 pianos available to students and faculty, including a Steinway Concert Grand (a gift from Katherine K. Davis) and a Bosendorfer Imperial Grand (a gift from Beatrice Tinsley) on the Elizabeth Hall stage.
 The school has three French-double harpsichords and one single manual instrument, along with two clavichords.

 The organs on campus come from the Beckerath workshop of Hamburg, Germany, and include the magnificent 54-rank instrument that is housed in Lee Chapel in Elizabeth Hall.

 Every student prepares a junior and senior recital with the guidance of their major professor.

 Piano students perform regularly in state, regional and national competitions.
 Stetson's School of Music provides opportunities for solo and chamber performances as well as through the annual Concerto Competition.

 Piano and organ performance students participate in weekly lessons and master classes taught by professors, participate in Stetson School of Music ensembles and attend weekly recitals.

 The rigor of the academic coursework and the high expectations of performance faculty prepare Stetson students for the best graduate schools.
 The amount of performance experience gained completing the undergraduate performance degree equips students with the confidence and technical ability to successfully audition for reputable graduate schools.
 The depth and breadth of the academic course work in music theory, music history and pedagogy fully prepares the student for entrance-level exams required for graduate work in all music-related areas.